-- intellectual coherence of the proposal must be made - A statement of reasons why the proposed program cannot be carried out within an existing program. - The name of the proposed thesis supervisor, with his/ her signature as evidence of their willingness to serve as supervisor. - The names and signatures of the Faculty members who will make up the supervisory committee.
+- The reasons why an interdisciplinary arrangement is being requested, and the philosophy or principles underlying the request.
+The academic merit and intellectual coherence of the proposal must be made clear. - A statement of reasons why the proposed program cannot be carried out within an existing program. - The name of the proposed thesis supervisor, with his/ her signature as evidence of their willingness to serve as supervisor. - The names and signatures of the Faculty members who will make up the supervisory committee.
 (See 5.5.2)

-■ International Studies (MA Program)
+International Studies (MA Program)